 Everyone’s experience of Crohn’s is different, which means there’s no one-size-fits-all formula for managing symptoms.
 Often, it’s a case of trial and error to find out what works best for you.

-For example, some people find that lifestyle factors like stress and diet affect their symptoms, while others say that have no impact at all.
+For example, some people find that lifestyle factors like stress and diet affect their symptoms, while others say they have no impact at all.
 There’s also evidence that complementary therapies, such as yoga, mindfulness, acupuncture, and taking probiotics can sometimes help with Crohn’s symptoms.

 Using a diary to record and track your symptoms can be a useful way to identify potential triggers.